Hylton Dayes Head Coach

 Jordan Grant Director of Operations

 Jordan Grant joined the UC staff in January 2017.
 Previously, he coached three seasons as an assistant with the Mount Vernon Nazarene University men’s soccer program.
 Grant arrived at MVNU after spending 2013 as an assistant coach at Taylor University (Ind.).
-He has additional coaching experience with the U17 boys Classics Eagles out of Columbus, Ohio and is currently coaching with the Northern Kentucky Soccer Academy select boys U17 and U19 teams.
+He has additional coaching experience with the U17 boys Classics Eagles out of Columbus, Ohio and is currently coaching with the Northern Kentucky Soccer Academy Pro 03 and 01 boys teams.

 Grant had an outstanding collegiate playing career at Taylor from 2011-12 and played at NCAA Division II Northern Kentucky University from 2009-11.